dx-dtran/MyGPT/README.md

 # MyGPT

-My implementation of a small language model in PyTorch.
+My implementation of a small language model in PyTorch

-Given a sequence of tokens, MyGPT predicts the next token.
+Given a sequence of tokens, MyGPT predicts the next token

 ```python
 vocab = ["cat", "hat", "the", "in"]